ycnzh/ycnzh.github.io/_pages/computer-architecture.md

 - Potentially increases the bandwidth by allowing more and faster connections between the processor and DRAM (thus called *high bandwidth memory*).

 ## Flash memory
+- A type of EEPROM (electronically erasable programmable ROM).
+Normally read-only but can be erased.
+- Holds contents without power.
+- NAND Flash has higher density than NOR Flash and is more suitable for large-scale nonvolatile memories.

+Compared to DRAM:
+- Reads to Flash are sequential and read an entire page.
+Has a much longer delay to access the first byte from a random address than SDRAM (150 times slower than DDR).
+- Flash memory must be erased before it is overwritten, and it is erased in blocks rather than individual byte or words.
+For writing data, Flash is about 1500 times slower than DRAM.
+- Nonvolatile.
+- Flash memory limits the number of times that any given block can be written, typically at least 100000
+- High density NAND Flash is cheaper than SDRAM.

 # Pipelining: Basic and Intermediate Concepts